u-siem/usiem-squid/README.md

 Supports Squid and SquidGuard.

-TODO: CI/CD test with real logs using docker
+### CI/CD tested
+With each commit of code, the parser is tested against actual logs pulled from a squid running inside a docker container.

 **Documentation**: